Panhandle, Texas

-Panhandle is the county seat of Carson County, Texas, United States.
-The population of the town was 2,452 at the 2010 census.
+Panhandle is a city in and the county seat of Carson County, Texas, United States.
+The population was 2,378 at the 2020 census.
 Panhandle is part of the Amarillo metropolitan statistical area.

 History

 Panhandle derives its name from its central location in the Texas Panhandle.
 Originally named "Carson City", it was later changed to "Panhandle City".

-In 1887, Panhandle obtained a post office, and in 1888, the town was planned as the terminus of the Panhandle and Santa Fe Railway.
-At that time, the town was surrounded by several large cattle ranches.
+In 1887, Panhandle obtained a post office, and in 1888, the city was planned as the terminus of the Panhandle and Santa Fe Railway.
+At that time, the city was surrounded by several large cattle ranches.
 The community soon acquired a bank, a mercantile store, a wagonyard, a school, a newspaper, and three saloons.

 In 1888, Carson County was organized, and Panhandle became the county seat.
 The area's cattlemen were reconciled to the arrival of farmers because they produced needed forage crops, such as hay, and introduced more families with eligible young women for the cowboy bachelors of the cattle kingdom.

 Panhandle was scandalized in 1897 after George E. Morrison, a preacher at the Methodist Episcopal Church, poisoned his wife Minnie with a strychnine-laced apple so that he could marry his mistress Miss Annie Whittlesey of Topeka, Kansas.
 Morrison was sentenced to die in the gallows at Vernon in Wilbarger County, Texas, his last words being: "Jesus, Lover of My Soul".

 In 1909, Panhandle voted to incorporate with a mayor-council government.

 The population grew in the 1920s when Panhandle became the center of a natural gas field.

 A new county courthouse was completed in 1950.

 Panhandle continued to thrive in the 1980s as a regional marketing and shipping center for cattle, wheat, and petroleum products.

-The Carson County Square House Museum is located inside the oldest house in Panhandle, and is listed on the National Register of Historic Places.
+On June 28, 2016, two BNSF intermodal trains collided head-on in Panhandle.
+The collision triggered a fireball, resulting in three crew member deaths and one injury.
+Estimated damage was $16 million.